Human-Connection/Human-Connection-Clock-API/README.md

 Currently we have two tables:
 * apikeys: Contains the apikeys required to perform authorized API request
-* entries: Stores the user entries for the Clock of Change
+* entries: Stores the user entries for the Human Connection Clock

 For more information about the tables, see the SQL dump of the tables at `documentation/tables.sql` .